-- (1) The Specialist Prosecutor shall request authorisation from a Panel to undertake special investigative measures. - (2) Where the Panel is satisfied that the requirements under Rule 31(1) are met, it shall issue a decision authorizing the requested special investigative measures which shall include: - (a) the period for which the authorisation is granted depending on the specific circumstances of the investigation, which may not exceed sixty (60) days; - (b) a time limit within which the Specialist Prosecutor shall report on the implementation of the authorised measures; and - (c) an authorisation, where necessary, to enter, search or seize private property and take such other actions as are necessary to execute, maintain or terminate the investigative measure in question.
-Notice to the suspect or Accused for such authorization is not required, unless the Panel determines, in the particular circumstances of the case, that notification shall not jeopardise the effectiveness of the requested measure.
+- (1) The Specialist Prosecutor shall request authorisation from a Panel to undertake special investigative measures. - (2) Where the Panel is satisfied that the requirements under Rule 31(1) and Rule 34 are met, it may issue a decision authorising the requested special investigative measures, which shall include: - (a) the period for which the authorisation is granted depending on the specific circumstances of the investigation, which may not exceed sixty (60) days; - (b) the procedure for reporting on the implementation of the authorised measures and the collected material, within regular time periods or at the termination of the measures, as decided by the Panel, in accordance with Rule 31(2); - (c) an authorisation, where necessary, to enter a specific location as necessary to execute, maintain or terminate the investigative measure in question.
+Notice to the suspect or Accused for such authorisation is not required, unless the Panel determines, in the particular circumstances of the case, that notification shall not jeopardise the effectiveness of the requested measure. - (3) The period pursuant to paragraph (2)(a) may be extended for up to 12 months if the objective of the measure, despite due diligence by the Specialist Prosecutor, is not achieved and the requirements under Rule 31(1) and Rule 34 are still met. - (4) 1In exceptional circumstances, as determined by factors such as the seriousness of the offence, the complexity of the investigation or the discovery of new circumstances by the Specialist Prosecutor shortly before the termination of the measure despite due diligence, the period pursuant to paragraph (3) may be further extended.
+2The Panel shall conduct periodic review of the measures no later than every sixty (60) days, and shall, at any time, terminate them, where the applicable requirements are no longer met and the respect for human rights so requires.